 I should say now that I was skeptical of the smoke flavor the Woodfire would produce.
 Pellet grills on the whole give a more subtle (weaker) smoke flavor compared to most other types of grills, and I was expecting this electric grill with just a few smoking pellets to be even weaker.
 But I was nicely surprised!

 For my initial test of the smoker function, I did some chicken wings that I then air-fried to crisp up.
-I found the smoke flavor was on a par with my full-sized pellet grills.
-Subtle compared to the smoke flavors achieved with larger, dedicated wood fired or charcoal fueled smokers, but up there with full sized pellet grills.
+I found the smoke flavor was decent, though less than on my full-sized pellet grills.
+Subtle compared to the smoke flavors achieved with larger, dedicated wood fired or charcoal fueled smokers, but satisfying enough.

 I found on subsequent cooks (pork loin, and some baby back ribs) that a single fill of Ninja branded wood pellets lasts approximately 1 hour.